dmatekenya/mse-api-assignment/README.md

 # Malawi Stock Exchange API Assignment
+This assignment is one of the assessments in the **Data Science Capacity Building (DSCBI) Initiative** course, delivered through a collaboration between AIMS, NISR, and CENFRI in Kigali, Rwanda.
+For more information about the course, visit the [course repository](https://github.com/dmatekenya/AIMS-DSCBI).

 ## Overview
 Build a comprehensive REST API to serve Malawi Stock Exchange (MSE) historical data.
 You'll process PDF reports spanning 2017-present, handle varying data formats, store data in PostgreSQL, and create API endpoints for data access.